 Each system has strengths and weaknesses depending on the field of research and study design for which it is used.
 A matrix has been developed to show these strengths and weaknesses and to suggest the most appropriate system to use for the type of study being assessed.
-Based on the research conducted for this report, SIGN or GRADE have been deemed the more appropriate systems for assessing studies in therapy research; GRADE or NSF have been deemed the more appropriate system for causation studies; and NSF has been deemed the more appropriate system for causation studies; and NSF has been deemed the more appropriate system for prognosis, psychometric, qualitative and behavioural studies."
+Based on the research conducted for this report, SIGN or GRADE have been deemed the more appropriate systems for assessing studies in therapy research; GRADE or NSF have been deemed the more appropriate systems for assessing diagnostic or screening studies; GRADE has been deemed the more appropriate system for causation studies; and NSF has been deemed the more appropriate system for prognosis, psychometric, qualitative and behavioural studies."